Estimated reading time: 9 minutes

 Why is CO₂ safety critical in cannabis grow rooms?

 CO₂ enrichment enhances plant growth but poses asphyxiation risks.
 Proper ventilation, monitoring sensors, and emergency shutoff systems help maintain safe CO₂ levels below OSHA limits.
+Many operators consult a Cannabis Consultant for best practices in CO₂ management.

 What are the key CO₂ compliance regulations for cannabis facilities?